netdata/netdata/aclk/README.md

     cloud base url = https://up.netdata.cloud
 ```

+Unless your node uses a proxy to connect with the internet, you do not need to configure the ACLK further.
+See the next
+step for proxy configuration.

 ### Proxy configuration

-If your Netdata agent uses a proxy to reach the outside internet, you must configure a SOCKS5 proxy in the
+If your Netdata agent uses a proxy to reach the outside internet, you must configure a SOCKS5 or HTTP proxy in the
 `[agent_cloud_link]` section of your `netdata.conf` file.
-By default, the section looks like the following:
+A SOCKS5 proxy is preferred.
+By default, the section looks
+like the following:

 ```conf
 [agent_cloud_link]